 The facility continuously monitors the virgin aggregate and RAP feed rate within each design mix.
-This information is monitored within the controls to limit the RAP to 50% and details the amount of virgin aggregate added to each mix.
+The design mix RAP feed rate at the time of inspection was 28.4% and the information is monitored within the controls to limit the RAP to 50% and details the amount of virgin aggregate added to each mix.
+The RAP feed rate varies typically between 25 - 35% and the aggregate feed rate averages between 65 - 80%.

 The facility also monitors the carbon monoxide (CO) concentration with a handheld CO monitor upon start-up of each paving season, during a malfunction of the drum dryer/mixer or its associated burner, and after every 500 hours of operation.
-The facility monitors the
+In addition, the facility also regularly monitors the CO emissions on monthly basis.
+The most recent reading occurred on June 28, 2023, and the following readings were observed (ppm) during a 30-minute period: 118, 116, 121, 122, 121, 130, 119, 121.